Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: The RePR Model

 \section{The RePR Model}

 RePR is a dual memory model which uses pseudo-rehearsal with a generative network to achieve sequential learning in reinforcement tasks.
-The first part of our dual memory model is the short-term memory (STM) system\footnote{Note that the interpretation of the term "short-term memory" (STM) as used here and in related literature varies somewhat from the use of the same term in the general psychological literature.}, which serves a role analogous to that of the hippocampus in learning and is used to learn the current task.
+The first part of our dual memory model is the short-term memory (STM) system\footnote{Note that the interpretation of the term ``short-term memory" (STM) as used here and in related literature varies somewhat from the use of the same term in the general psychological literature.}, which serves a role analogous to that of the hippocampus in learning and is used to learn the current task.
 The STM system contains two components; a DQN that learns the current task and an experience replay containing data only from the current task.
 The second part is the long-term memory (LTM) system, which serves a role analogous to that of the cortex.
 The LTM system also has two components; a DQN containing knowledge of all tasks learnt and a GAN which can generate states representative of these tasks.
 During consolidation, the LTM system retains previous knowledge through pseudo-rehearsal, while being taught by the STM system how to respond on the current task.
-All of the networks' architectures and training parameters used throughout our experiments can be found in the appendices.

 Transferring knowledge between these two systems is achieved through knowledge distillation~\cite{hinton2015distilling}, where a student network is optimised so that it outputs similar values to a teacher network.
-In the RePR model, the student network is the long-term network and the teacher network is the short-term network.
+In the RePR model, the student network is the long-term DQN and the teacher network is the short-term DQN.
 The key difference between distillation and pseudo-rehearsal is that distillation uses real items to teach new knowledge, whereas pseudo-rehearsal uses generated items to retain previously learnt knowledge.

-Segmenting our model into two memory systems was found to be beneficial for learning the new task and allowed more freedom when weighting the importance between new learning and retention.
-We hypothesise that this is because the training of the LTM system is more stable as it is learning a fixed policy (converged on by the STM system) as opposed to an evolving policy.
+In reinforcement learning (deep Q-learning), the target Q-values are from a non-stationary distribution because they are produced by the target network which is being updated during training.
+Our dual memory system in RePR is important because it allows the difficult job of reinforcement learning to be isolated to the short-term DQN, so that no other learning can interfere with it.
+Consequently, this reduces the difficulty of the problem for the long-term DQN as it does not need to learn this non-stationary distribution while also trying to retain knowledge of previous tasks.
+Instead, the long-term DQN can use supervised learning to learn the final stationary distribution Q-values, while rehearsing previous knowledge through pseudo-rehearsal.